Paul-Dempsey/pachde-CHEM/doc/index.md

 **Dark** is the best one to start from becuase it contains an entry for every theme-able element in CHEM.
 The name of your theme file should match the "name" item at the top of the JSON file.

-If you make a mistake while editing, like a JSON syntax error, Rack may crash on startup with a diagnostic error message in the log with a hint of what went wrong.
+If you make a mistake while editing like a JSON syntax error, Rack will crash on startup with a diagnostic error message in the log with a hint of what went wrong.
-Don't worry, Rack isn't permanently damaged.
+Don't worry, Rack and your computer are not permanently damaged.
 Just fix the error and try again.
+When working on a theme, it can be helpful to run Rack from the console using -d to see the log on the console isntead of in the log file.

 You don't have to restart Rack to see results of each change as you work.
-Choose **Hot-reload themes** in the right click menu or press F4 after clicking on a CHEM module.
+Choose **Hot-reload themes** in the right click menu or press F5 after clicking on a CHEM module.

 ## Lights Down